Which Robo-Advisor is Best for You?

 Winner: Schwab Intelligent Portfolios Premium.

-Schwab Premium clients with at least $25,000 to invest can pay for unlimited access to CFPs.
+Schwab Premium clients with at least $25,000 to invest are eligible to speak with financial advisors, at their convenience.
 Their fee of $30/month is reasonable for this service.

 However, clients who might only want occasional human financial assistance would be better off with Betterment.
-Betterment offers texting availability for their financial professionals at all account levels and even has a la carte financial packages for those who want a one- or two-time check-in with a professional.
+Betterment offers a la carte financial planning packages for those who want a one- or two-time check-in with a professional.
+SoFi, also offers unlimited financial planners, with no minimum and no management fees.

 Tax-Loss Harvesting